-Sacred Heart Secondary School Drogheda News – May 2019
+Sacred Heart Secondary School, Drogheda Recipe Book

 Effective learning is made possible by our dedicated professional teaching staff and a discipline code centered on respect for self and others.
 We believe we provide quality education in a secure, caring environment, supportive of learning and where students can reach their full potential.
 Sacred Heart School enhances not only academic achievement but also personal development and future employment opportunities.

 This school, dedicated to the Sacred Heart, was blessed and formally opened by Dr. Kyne, Bishop of Meath on 12th September 1960.